-20.2 Transactions with other related parties
+19.2 Transactions with other related parties

-As at August 31, 2021, the Company paid an amount of \$60,000 (nil in 2020) to a company with a common director.
-This amount was recognized as consultants in the consolidated statements of net and comprehensive income.
+As at August 31, 2022, the Company paid an amount of \$211,333 (\$60,000 in 2021) to companies with common directors.
+Those amounts were recognized as consultants in the consolidated statements of net and comprehensive income.

-21. CAPITAL MANAGEMENT POLICIES AND PROCEDURES
+20. CAPITAL MANAGEMENT POLICIES AND PROCEDURES